 |

-MARK HAMMIL, HARRISON FORD, CARRIE FISCHER, ANTHONY DANIELS, JAMES EARL JONES
+| | CASTMARK HAMMIL, HARRISON FORD, CARRIE FISCHER, ANTHONY DANIELS, JAMES EARL JONES

+The film that took blockbuster filmmaking to heights never thought, Star Wars couples brilliantly filmmaking craftsmanship with an exciting story of good versus evil in the far reaches of space.
 The brainchild of one George Lucas, Star Wars tells the story of a rebel alliance doing battle against an evil empire, led by the sinister Darth Vader.
 Joining the battle is farmhand Luke Skywalker (Mark Hammil) and his brave warrior mentor Obi-Wan Kenobi (Alec Guinness).
+Iconic characters, masterful set and production design, innovative special effects, and a story for the ages all combine to make not only a film, but a pop culture movement that still holds a strong power. | | |